AppAndFlow/react-native-magic-scroll/README.md

 export default YourScreen;
 ```

 You then use our TextInputs for the form itself, that you place inside the MagicScroll.ScrollView.
-Easily "chain" your input (so that return keyboard button hops to the next desired input) by using the MagicScroll.TextInput `name` and `chainTo` props, like so:
+Easily "chain" your inputs (so that the return keyboard button hops to the next desired input) by using the MagicScroll.TextInput `name` and `chainTo` props, like so:

 ```tsx
 import { MagicScroll } from '@appandflow/react-native-magic-scroll';